lucascrx/EURECOM_SDN_assistance_DMM/SDN_Controler/Ryu_framework/README.md

 topology let's assume a communication between a Correspondent Node behind router 1 and a Mobile Node behind router 2 at the beginning.

+This scenario is illustrated by those [slides](https://github.com/lucascrx/EURECOM_SDN_assistance_DMM/tree/master/SDN_Controler/Ryu_framework/slides.pdf) that cover all what is explained below.

 * **Routing related flows**

 When the Mobile Node hasn't moved yet from network 2 (ie the local